soniamartis/kafka/important_properties.md

 # Important Properties

 ### min.insync.replicas
-- The min number of replicas that mut be in-sync for a partition of the topic to be considered available
+- The min number of replicas that must be in-sync for a partition of the topic to be considered available

 - <img width="1181" height="698" alt="image" src="https://github.com/user-attachments/assets/ce71678d-5729-4900-b65d-3e044badb5a7" />